 From 6 April 2007, all deposits taken by landlords and letting agents under Assured Shorthold Tenancies (ASTs) in England and Wales must be protected by a tenancy deposit protection scheme.
+Rent guarantee is very much depends on the type of the insurance and it may not cover rent of any amount after vacant possession.
 Landlords and letting agents must not take a deposit unless it is dealt with under a tenancy deposit scheme.
 To avoid any disputes going to court, each scheme will be supported by an alternative dispute resolution service (ADR).
 Landlords and letting agents will be able to choose between two types of scheme; a single custodial scheme and two insurance-based schemes.
-Learn more here: http://www.direct.gov.uk/en/TenancyDeposit/index.htm.
+Learn more here: https://www.direct.gov.uk/en/TenancyDeposit/index.htm.

 The Disability Discrimination Act 2005